andmatt/andmatt.github.io/_posts/2018-05-05-postgres_json.md

 ```

 <div class="notice--warning">
-  <strong>Note:</strong> Always use parameter substitution rather than string parsing for SQL queries in python!
+  <strong>Note:</strong> Always use parameter substitution rather than string parsing for SQL queries in Python!
 You will get weird data type mismatch errors otherwise.
 The only exception to this would be for table names.
 </div>

 ## Creating a JSON Field